tak-9/MERNPassportExample/README.md

 Your password is kept private in your host (not uploaded to GitHub) as `.env` is in `.gitignore`.
 This is convenient when working in a team too.
 We don't have conflict in mergining password file.

-#### Deploying to heroku
-1. Login to heroku admin console.
-2. Create a new application, choose Github account and deploy it.
-3. Go to Overview.
-Add JawsDBMySQL in Installed-AddOns.
-4. Go to Setting.
-Open Config Vars.
-5. Add a new entry.
-KEY: NODE_ENV, VALUE: production

 #### Running Application on localhost

 ```